dojo/docs/dojox/gfx.rst

 angle2
   Defines the second rotation.

-Using these values the input matrix can be represented as a suporposition of "primitive" transformations: [translate(dx, dy), rotate(angle2), scale(sx, sy), rotate(angle1)].
+Using these values the input matrix can be represented as a superposition of "primitive" transformations: [translate(dx, dy), rotate(angle2), scale(sx, sy), rotate(angle1)].

 arc.js
 ------